diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 9. Once everything has been materialized, type `shutdown` to stop Schedoscope.

-_Way more more interesting is to see Schedoscope discover change all by itself, however!_
+_Way more interesting is to see Schedoscope discover change all by itself, however!_

 7. Make sure all views have been materialized and that you have quit the Schedoscope shell.